Stryker Hip Implants

 Defective Medical Devices - Stryker Rejuvenate & Stryker ABG II

 Stryker Rejuvenate and Stryker ABG II hip implant settlement reached.
-Click articles below to learn more or call us today at 561-366-9099.
+Click article below to learn more or call us today at 561-366-9099.

 The product liability attorneys of Murray Guari are reviewing potential lawsuits on behalf of individuals who received the Stryker Rejuvenate, Stryker ABG II, and Stryker L-Fit V40 Co/Cr Femoral Head (Accolade) hip implant due to numerous complaints to the Food & Drug Administration (FDA) regarding the potential risk of corrosion and "fretting" at or about the modular neck junction.
 This may result in adverse pain and/or swelling in or around one's replaced hip.